hollobit/GenAI_LLM_timeline/README.md

 # Before ChatGPT, After ChatGPT Timeline

 This repository organizes a timeline of key events (products, services, papers, GitHub, blog posts and news) that occurred before and after the ChatGPT announcement.

+It's curating a variety of information in this timeline, with a particular focus on LLM and Generative AI.

 Maybe it's a scene from the hottest history, so I thought it would be important to keep those memories well, so I organized them.